Thr1ve/megaman/public/new/notes.md

 # Notes:

+## Rules:
+  - Beyond a simple testing framework, I cannot use what I cannot build completely myself ( i.e. no third-party anything)
+  - Anything beyond core functionality must be delayed until core functionality is stable (  i.e. Make it do what it could do before we decided to rewrite it; follow rabit trails later )

 ## 11/2/15

 I am now able to succesfully turn a 2d array of the 'level' into elements on the page